charlesrocabert/gbacpp/tutorials/src_model_format_tutorial.md

 The optional sheet `protein_contributions` contains a mapping linking enzyme mass concentrations (the vector $p$ in GBA formalism) and protein mass concentrations.
 This sheet is useful to calculate predicted proteomics from estimated enzymatic concentrations (vector $p$ in GBA formalism).

 > [!WARNING]
-> This sheet can only be obtained with biological knowledge of the constructed SRC model, see <a href="https://github.com/charlesrocabert/gbammsyn/tree/main/pipeline" target="_blank">the genome-scale tutorial</a>.
+> This sheet can only be obtained with biological knowledge of the constructed SRC model.

 Here is an example: